 Do paper products

-Traditional paper in Vietnam was Do paper, which is made of the bark of Rhamnoneuron balansae plant known as Do tree.
+In Vietnam, the traditional paper was Do paper, which is made of the bark of the Rhamnoneuron balansae plant known as Do tree.
 Nowadays, this paper is used for producing ethnic greeting cards, watercolors, folk paintings, bamboo-bound notebooks, etc. Bamboo notebooks made of this traditional paper can be a lovely gift.

 Other products that are worth buying in Vietnam